 That is not to distract with the charm of Tilcara.
 Yes, the central square is stacked with the usual llama wool things and tetra-cotta donkeys that seem to be identical in all ‘artisan’ shops in this part of the country.
-But the mountains loom over it and I’m not eating instant noodles and not so great instant coffee, so I’m rolling with it.
-Riding past yet more chicken and chip shops.
-Speculation turns to where all this chicken comes from?
+But the mountains loom over the town and I’m not eating instant noodles and instant coffee, so I’m rolling with it.
+Riding past yet more chicken and chip shops, speculation turns to where all this chicken comes from?
 There must be massive warehouses churning out the chook meat somewhere in Brazil.
 On googling, Brazil actually contributes a ‘paltry’ 15 million metric tonnes of chook carcass per annum to South America.
 Chook carcasses must be flying off the conveyor belt day and night to feed the seemingly insatiable hunger for chicken and chips up here.

 Argentina is great!
 Some bastard is trying to learn trombone in the building behind my guest house, and they are really really bad at it.
 But they are giving it some.
 The trombone player’s friends have just arrived.
-They can’t play either and they brought drums, and everyone only appears to know one song (that goes something like Bang Bang, Fart, Blurt, blurt, Bang!
+They can’t play either and they brought drums, and everyone only appears to know one song.
+This song goes something like Bang Bang, Fart, Blurt, blurt, Bang!
 Bang!
 Blurt!
 Bang!
-Bang!, Fart!…Bang Bang).
+Bang!, Fart!…Bang Bang.
 Oh dear.
-Am going to eat more then roll on down to Jujuy and then up a bit and over to Salta.
+Am going to eat more then roll on down to Jujuy and then up and over a one-day rise to Salta.
 Will pit stop there.

 National Route 9 between Jujuy and Salta proves to be one of the more beautiful roads.
-A gentle raise through the morning on very lightly trafficked road winding up through sublime quiet sub-tropical forest.
+It is a gentle climb through the morning on a very lightly trafficked road winding up through sublime quiet sub-tropical forest.
 Each turn leads to a slight incline and then relaxes for a little while before repeating.
 It then gives up about 65km in swooping down into Salta, where there is a dilapidated guest house oozing old world charm for a tired touring cyclist.

-These may well be the best empanadas in the world.
+These may well be the best empanadas in the world (Salta, Argentina)..

-The Posada Casa de Borgona hostel has paint chipping off it but it is three blocks from the central square and has lovely tile floors and high ceilings.
+The Posada Casa de Borgona hostel has paint chipping off it and a few ill-fitting doors, but it is three blocks from the central square (Julio 9th) and has lovely tile floors and high ceilings.